 Take part in the world’s longest running Citizen Science Project!

-Volunteers are still needed to take part in the Vancouver Christmas Bird Count.
-This year, the count runs from sunrise to sunset on Saturday, December 14th.
+Volunteers are needed to take part in the Vancouver Christmas Bird Count.
+This year, the count runs from dawn to dusk on SATURDAY, DECEMBER 17th.

 Birders at all levels of ability are welcome.
 More eyes are generally better and beginners can help find birds in each count area, for the experts to identify.
 Note though that the count lasts for the full day, so it may not be suitable for young birders.